BIMA Youth Program

 Download BIMA's flyer of Self-Defense Tips for children.

 The awarding of belts gives children a sense of achievement and accomplishment.
 Training for tests and passing them enhances a child’s ability to concentrate, plan for, and triumph over learning hurdles.
 We teach life lessons such as the Golden Rule: Treat others the way you want to be treated.
-BIMA students use the Golden Rule in the school and out.
+BIMA students use the Golden Rule inside and outside BIMA.
 Students are expected to learn this and other lessons such as:

 - Respect yourself